FusionAuth/fusionauth-jwt/README.md

 ```

 A higher strength hash can be used by changing the signer.
-The decoding step is not affected.
+The encoding and decoding steps are not affected.
 ```java
 Signer signer = HMACSigner.newSHA512Signer("too many secrets");
 ```